 - You may not use your chapter to raise funds for charities or other organizations.

 - All fundraising will be required to use the provided fundraising tools on your Project Semicolon Chapter page (Each approved chapter will have a unique page on the Project Semicolon website).
 These funds will then be allocated to your chapter’s usable funds.
-Each chapter will receive a Project Semicolon Visa card that will allow leaders to fund the operation of your chapter.
-It’s important that the address you’ve provided is correct as we will be sending cards and other items via mail.
+You can request funds for Chapter related activities inside your leader dashboard.

 Fundraising and crowdfunding:

 - Project Semicolon chapters cannot organize separate ticketed Project Semicolon-branded fundraising events or use crowdfunding platforms — such as IndieGoGo, Kickstarter, or other local platforms — to raise money for any aspect of a Project Semicolon chapter.
 All events should be approved using your support form in the Leader dashboard.